MainRo/sysflake/README.md

 ## When Should I NOT Use Sysflake ?

-If you need persitant unique ids, unique ids accross several devices, ids that must be hard to guess form a security point of view, then sysflake is not the tool you need.
+If you need persitant unique ids, unique ids between several devices, ids that must be hard to guess form a security point of view, then sysflake is not the tool you need.

-if you need to generate more than 1024 id per millisecond from the same thread then sysflake is not the tool you need.
+if you need to generate more than 1024 ids per millisecond from the same thread then sysflake is not the tool you need.

 If you increased the default value of "/proc/sys/kernel/pid_max" on a 64 bits